nickfargo/state/_includes/content/docs/concepts/inheritance.md

 #### [Protostates: inheriting states across prototypes](#concepts--inheritance--protostates)

-All of the examples given to this point have created stateful objects by applying the [`state()`](#getting-started--the-state-function) function directly to the object.
-Consider now the case of an object that inherits from a stateful prototype.
+**State** also recognizes the relationship between an owner object and its prototype.
+When a state implementation exists on a prototype, it is completely extended to that prototype’s inheritors, each of which views the inherited **protostates** as if they were its own.

 ![Protostates and epistates][diagram--model-2]

 > **The protostate axis** — Expanding on the previous diagram, we can examine a particular superstate chain (root–`A`–`AA`), viewed here along the horizontal axis, within the prevailing context of a prototype chain (`q`–`p`–`o`).
 Here, a second prototype `q` defines state `A`, which first prototype `p` extends, also adding a new substate `AA`.
 In turn the inheriting owner `o`, despite defining no states of its own, views states `A` and `AA` of `p` and `q` as its **protostates**, and will inherit those states as **epistates**; state content, behavior, etc. from `p` and `q` will be exhibited by `o` just as if the states had been defined directly on `o` itself.

+The examples given to this point have created stateful objects by applying the [`state()`](#getting-started--the-state-function) function directly to the object.
+Consider now the case of an object that inherits from a stateful prototype.

 {% highlight javascript %}
 {% include examples/docs/inheritance--protostates--1.js %}